 - Mix the Liquid Smoke into the broth and pour it over all.
 Bring to a boil and then reduce heat to the lowest setting and cover tightly.
 Cook for about an hour, or until potatoes are very tender.
 Add the beer if you’re using it, and simmer for about 15 minutes more.
 Ladle into bowls and serve with Irish Soda Bread.

 If you haven’t tried it yet, you have to make a batch of Julie’s Spicy Italian Vegetarian Sausages.
 The recipe is wonderful in its simplicity and its consistently delicious results.
 You can see for yourself how easy it is by watching Julie’s video.
-She’s even challenged people to put their own spins on the recipe, so if you do a Veg Blog Search, you’ll find dozens of different sausage variations on other blogs.

 Since Irish sausages are mild and sweet, not spicy or smoky, for my Irish variation I completely changed the spices to reflect traditional Irish sausage recipes.
 Marjoram, ginger, and nutmeg are standard, but since gluten doesn’t have any flavor of its own, I needed to add a few non-traditional seasonings–sage and thyme–to build up a flavor base.
 Irish sausages typically contain bread crumbs as a binding agent, so I added some to mine, making them moister and a little less firm than Julie’s original recipe (a good thing, in my opinion, though how firm you like your sausage is a matter of personal taste!)
 They turned out the texture and color of cooked Gimme Lean, and I think they’d make a nice breakfast sausage, perhaps with just a touch of smoked paprika or Liquid Smoke.